Raising Funds Amidst COVID-19 Pandemic

 Maine Township District 207, in Illinois, partnered with RevTrak to raise nearly $80,000 for families affected by COVID-19.

-The lunches students on the free or reduced meal program receive are sometimes the only meals they eat during the day.
-When that resource isn’t available, food becomes a bigger concern than attending school.
+The free school meals or reduced price lunches are sometimes the only meals students eat during the day.
+When resources aren't available, food becomes a bigger concern than attending school.
 District 207 immediately set up distribution centers at each school to provide free meals.
 But they knew that would not be enough for some families.
 They needed to act fast to raise funds to ensure families could continue to receive what they needed.
 That’s why they turned to RevTrak, the online payment software their families already used to make payments.

 In a Crisis, Responsiveness is Key